palantirnet/drupal-rector/README.md

 ## Scope and limitations

-The development of this tool is prioritized by the percieved impact of the deprecations and updates.
+The development of this tool is prioritized by the perceived impact of the deprecations and updates.
 There are many deprecations that often involve several components and for each of these there are several ways to address the deprecation.

 We've tried to determine impact based on:
 - The use of the deprecated functionality in the contributed modules on Drupal.org